 Here, then, we have three typical directions in which philosophers move when they attempt to master experience: the realist, the idealist, and the pragmatist direction.
 In the nature of the case, these directions are divergent.
 To take one pathway, of itself precludes taking either of the others.
 If any one pathway is right, then the others are certainly wrong.
 So much is clear.
 But is any pathway right, and, if so, which?
 How are we to tell?5

 After he left Manitoba for Cambridge in 1934, McLuhan began to discount what he considered to be the Platonism of Lodge’s views, especially his view of religion.
-But McLuhan never gave up the ideas that history is not, or is not only, “lineal”, that human experience is structured by identifiable ever-repeated types and that the Logos was operative “in all times and places” in and across those types.
+But McLuhan never gave up the ideas he had from Lodge that history is not, or is not only, “lineal”, that human experience is structured by identifiable ever-repeated types and that the Logos is operative “in all times and places” in and across those types.

 Could there be an external world if there wasn’t something of the stuff John Hislop was made of, already in that outer world?